 If you look around, construction is everywhere.
 As a career area it’s almost too big to describe, because construction comprises the whole creation, planning, design and financing of projects from outset to completion.
 It generates countless jobs, requires teamwork, skill and knowledge of materials and techniques.
-Quite simply, construction is one of the greatest examples of human ingenuity and brilliance.
+Quite simply, construction is one of the greatest examples of human ingenuity and brilliance we have.

-It’s hard to imagine a line of work that’s more exciting to be a part of, and right now Northern Ireland is a fantastic place to be for a career in construction, because of the proud industry there is here, which achieves pioneering work at home and across the world.
-This seems likely to continue, with statistics suggesting that construction in Northern Ireland will develop at an even greater rate than the rest of the UK over the next two years, and at South West College a prime example is right at our feet: the new Erne Campus in Enniskillen is incorporating some of the newest and most exciting elements of construction.
+It’s hard to imagine a line of work that’s more exciting to be a part of, and in recent years Northern Ireland has been a fantastic place to be for a career in construction, because of the proud industry there is here, which achieves pioneering work at home and across the world.
+Construction levels in Northern Ireland may have fallen at the start of the Covid-19 pandemic and lockdown, but many large scale projects soon restarted across Belfast and beyond, including housing schemes, grade A office space and mixed-use developments.
+At South West College a prime example is right at our feet: the new Erne Campus in Enniskillen is incorporating some of the newest and most exciting elements of construction.

 So what jobs are there in construction?
 Well, there’s plenty to choose from.
 Building surveyor, quantity surveyor, construction manager, site engineer, and labourer are all part of the construction industry.

 There no shortage of jobs to choose from, and because they all require certain qualifications and experience, there’s no shortage of ways to get qualified for the industry.
 For a long time, university was considered the only way to get to the top of any industry and earn the best jobs.
 However, people are beginning to see that degrees and apprenticeships are no longer two completely separate journeys, but merely different paths.
 There’s no industry where this is more relevant than in construction.